rkingery/ml_tutorials/README.md

 The tutorials are intended to be read in the order the talks were given, which are
 1. Background
-2. Supervised Learning with Scikit-Learn
+2. Classification with Scikit-Learn
+3. Regression with Scikit-Learn
-3. Unsupervised Learning with Scikit-Learn
+4. Unsupervised Learning with Scikit-Learn

 More tutorials will be added as more talks are given.